11699 views

 Entry-Level Salary vs. Experienced Truck Driver Salary

-Experienced truck drivers with 8+ years of work earn as high as 59,000 EUR, according to Salary Expert.
-On the other hand, the highest entry-level salary for truck drivers is around 36,000 EUR per year (gross).
+Experienced truck drivers with 8+ years of work earn as high as €64,500 per year (gross), according to updated data.
+This reflects the premium paid for senior drivers capable of handling complex international routes and specialized cargo.
+On the other hand, the starting entry-level salary for truck drivers has risen to approximately €42,000 per year (gross), largely driven by the €14.71 per hour statutory minimum wage floor.

-An average bonus, which is usually around 1,200 EUR per year, is linked to targets set by the employer.
-That said, some companies may offer larger bonuses but lower salaries.
-It’s up to you to decide what you prefer.
+An average bonus, which is now typically around €1,500 per year, is often linked to fuel efficiency, safety targets, or delivery windows set by the employer.
+That said, in the 2026 labor market, many companies are offering even larger “sign-on” or “retention” bonuses to attract foreign talent.
+It’s up to you to decide whether you prefer a higher guaranteed base salary or a performance-heavy incentive structure.

 Salary Raise Potential for Truck Drivers